 - Ability to demonstrate traction/product market fit

 - Capacity to carry out pilot in selected global zone

 When will I know if I have been successful?

-Startups will need to complete all questions on the application form on F6S: https://www.f6s.com/100-sustainability-accelerator1/apply.
-As well, startups will need to confirm that they are able to travel internationally and specifically to the United States.
-However, any travelling throughout the program will be subject to biosafety measures and vaccination rollout.
-Founders must have a valid passport with an expiry date of at least March 2022.
+Startups will need to complete all questions on the application form on F6S: (www.f6s.com/100-accelerator-cohort-4/apply].
+Startups will also need to confirm that they are able to travel internationally and specifically to the United States.
+Please noter, any travel throughout the program will be subject to biosafety measures and local vaccination requirements.
+Founders must have a valid passport with an expiry date of at least March 2023.
 Founders must also be willing to submit to a background check.